lmon/slideshow_app/Readme.txt

 As a user
 	I want to be able to navigate the gallery
 	I want to be able to delete images
-	I want to be able to delete a gallery
+[X]	I want to be able to delete a gallery
 	I want to be able to make the gallery private
+	I want to be able to add image captions,
-	I want to be able to add image captions, gallery title Tier 3
+[X]	I want to be able to add a gallery title

+Tier 3
 As the system
 	I want to limit use of the site per hour/per user
 	I want to limit the number of images/server space
 [X]	I want to use HTTPS for login/logout/register
+[.]
 I want the site to be responsive / mobile ready

 Components
 [X]	Register